daleonn/kolmogorov_eq/README.md

-# Analysis of Kolmogorov system of equations using
+# Analysis of Kolmogorov system of equations
-# classical and simulation modeling
+Using classical and simulation modeling